mbellabah/mbellabah.github.io/src/content/posts/rawls.md

 defend the reasonability of the principles themselves.

-The basic liberties that Rawls is concerned with are those of civic liberties---namely, freedom of speech, thought, and assembly.
+The basic liberties that Rawls is concerned with are those of civic liberties--namely, freedom of speech, thought, and assembly.
 I will demonstrate that the greatest equal liberty principle is reasonable by way of contradiction.
 Without loss of generality, I will use the freedom of speech to arrive at a contradiction.
 Suppose that freedom of speech is not in fact necessary to